famedjoel/Lucky-Fitness/README.md

 - **Total Duration**: Users can see the total duration while being in the app.
 - **Estimated Total calories burnt**: Users can see the estimated calories burnt while being on the app.

+>I am calculating this by calories burned for an exercise are estimated using the MET value associated with that exercise.
+MET is a unit that estimates the energy cost of physical activities, which is used to calculate calories burned as follows:

+Calories Burned = MET × Weight in kilograms × Duration in hours

 ### How it Works